-According to GlobalWebIndex, social media has become an essential tool for businesses.
+Social media is not only for networking, staying touch, and having fun; social media has become an essential tool for businesses.
 In some markets, participation in these platforms could be a difference maker, helping you attract more of your ideal customers and increasing sales.
 Research shows price is not always the driving factor; it's a combination of service and convenience as related to cost that creates value.
+A retailer's own mobile app provides both.
 Retailers should have a sophisticated strategy for leveraging the right platforms, empowering their staff to participate, and connecting with their ideal customers.

 Further, social media-savvy customers are choosing to involve retailers far later in the buying decision process, which creates the recipe for a "perfect storm."
-Retailers that fail to grasp this transformation in buying behavior will fall behind to more agile and socialadept competitors.
+Retailers that fail to grasp this transformation in buying behavior will fall behind to more agile and social-adept competitors.
 Many already have without recognizing it.